TheZoraiz/ascii-image-converter/README.md

 Now you can use ascii-image-converter in the terminal.
 Execute "ascii-image-converter -h" for more details.

 ### Windows

+You will need to set en Environment Variable to the folder the ascii-image-converter.exe executable is placed in to be able to use it in the command prompt.
+Follow the instructions in case of confusion:

 Extract Executables.zip and open the "Windows" folder.
-Copy the path to folder from the top of the file explorer and follow these instructions:
+Copy the path to folder from the top of the file explorer.
 * In Search, search for and then select: System (Control Panel)
-* Click the Advanced system settings link.
+* Click the Advanced System settings link.
 * Click Environment Variables.
 In the section User Variables find the Path environment variable and select it.
 Click "Edit".
 * In the Edit Environment Variable window, click "New" and then paste the path of the folder that you copied initially.
 * Afterwards, you can use it anywhere by typing "ascii-image-converter" in command prompt.
 Note: Make sure you restart the command prompt.